X

 If you’ve heard the latest media reports, folks, you might have reason to believe the property market is all bricks and slaughter… but is that really the case?

-Today on the Couch, we’re addressing media alarmists — the recent noise shouting out alarm that they’ll be a total housing crash in Australia!
-So… is there any truth to the gloom and doom?
+Today on the couch, we’re addressing media alarmists — the recent noise shouting out alarm that there will be a total housing crash in Australia!
+So… is there any truth to the doom and gloom?

 And, of course, Lenders Mortgage Insurance… let’s run the basics, and work out when too much is WAY too much!